khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

 ## v1.0.60
 + a "Term" widget lets you create launcher icons to run favorite commands.
 Long-press on desktop, tap on Widgets, tap on Term, fill out dialog box.
-(FrankWWestlake)
+(FrankWestlake)

 + a "Term Here" intent lets you open Android Terminal Emulator at a given directory.
 Works with third-party file managers.
 Select "Term Here" in the file manager's "share" menu for a directory.
-(FrankWWestlake)
+(FrankWestlake)

++ Multi-Window support on Galaxy Tabs.
+(FrankWestlake)

 + auto-linkification now requires a "http://" or "https://" at the front of a link. (jackpal)

-+ Bug fixes and API and documentation improvements (Steven Luo)
++ Bug fixes and API documentation improvements (Steven Luo)

 + Improved French translation.
 (Spanti Nicola)